 4. What's the most valuable piece of advice you have received regarding SocietyOne and how did it help you?

 The best piece of advice I’ve received in business, that applies to SocietyOne is “good enough never is”.
 Never settle for ok, a startup has to be great at what it does.

 5. What qualities do you look for when hiring for SocietyOne?

 - Alignment with our purpose: we look for people who want to transform financial services, to provide customers with a better deal.

 - History of achievement: past success is a good indicator of future success.

 - Willingness to get on the tools: we also look at their personal role in achieving success, ie we look for people who find a way to get things done.
 They roll up their sleeves when required, and can jump hurdles along the way.

 - Judgement and decision making: individuals need to be collaborative in getting the right people involved, willing to challenge others to make things better, and at the same time able to make decisions confidently with just a few key data points.

-6. What advice would you give to other experienced professionals making to a FinTech?
+6. What advice would you give to other experienced professionals making a move to a FinTech?

 FinTech isn’t for everyone.
 If you take on a role with a FinTech, you will be stretched in many ways, the workload can be relentless, and the base pay is usually less than at a large corporate.
 On the other hand, you can be part of an amazing team, transforming a business or industry, and will get to wear a lot of hats which will expand your knowledge and skill set.